AdobeDocs/experience-manager-65.en/help/forms/developing/assembling-pdf-documents-bookmarks.md

 **Add the PDF document and the bookmark XML document to a Map collection**

-You must add both the PDF document to which bookmarks are added and the bookmark XML document to the Map collection.
+Add both the PDF document to which bookmarks are added and the bookmark XML document to the Map collection.
 Therefore the Map collection object contains two elements: a PDF document and the bookmark XML document.

 **Set run-time options**